sanjibbehera/DockerSwarm_Learnings_Windows10/README.md

 > <b>Make sure external vswitch is enabled, or else you may face the below issue.</b>
 no External vswitch found.
 A valid vswitch must be available for this command to run.

-Create a virtual switch by using Windows PowerShell.
+#### Create a virtual switch by using Windows PowerShell, if it is not available in your Windows.

-Find existing network adapters by running the Get-NetAdapter cmdlet.
+> Find existing network adapters by running the Get-NetAdapter cmdlet.
 --> Get-NetAdapter

-Create a virtual switch by using the New-VMSwitch cmdlet.
+> Create a virtual switch by using the New-VMSwitch cmdlet.
---> New-VMSwitch -name ExternalSwitch  -NetAdapterName Ethernet -AllowManagementOS $true To create an internal switch, run the following command.
+--> New-VMSwitch -name ExternalSwitch  -NetAdapterName Ethernet -AllowManagementOS $true

+> To create an internal switch, run the following command.
---> New-VMSwitch -name InternalSwitch -SwitchType Internal To create an private switch, run the following command.
+--> New-VMSwitch -name InternalSwitch -SwitchType Internal

+> To create an private switch, run the following command.
 --> New-VMSwitch -name PrivateSwitch -SwitchType Private